Lisa Belcastro: Early life and career

-Belcastro was born in Chicago, Illinois on September 24, 1988.
-She attended Slippery Rock University in Slippery Rock, Pennsylvania, where she earned a B.S. degree in science health and physical education in 2012.
+Belcastro was born in Chicago, Illinois, on September 24, 1988.
+She attended Slippery Rock University in Slippery Rock, Pennsylvania, earning a B.S. degree in science health and physical education in 2012.
 Since graduating, she has worked as an adapted physical education teacher for Prince George's County Public Schools and as an assistant field hockey coach for Goucher College from 2012 to 2017.

 Belcastro became involved with politics in 2017 by working as a volunteer coordinator for the Baltimore County Council campaign of Izzy Patoka.
 From 2019 to 2020, she worked as a legislative aide to Patoka.

 In 2020, after Delegate Shelly L. Hettleman was elevated to the Maryland Senate following the resignation of former Senator Robert Zirkin, Belcastro applied to fill the vacancy left by Hettleman in the Maryland House of Delegates.
 The Baltimore County Democratic Central Committee voted 4-1 to nominate her to fill the vacancy over four other applicants, including former Delegate Ted Levin.
-Governor Hogan appointed Belcastro to the Maryland House of Delegates on March 10, 2020, and she was sworn in the same day.
+Governor Hogan appointed Belcastro to the Maryland House of Delegates on March 10, 2020; she was sworn in the same day.

 In the legislature

 Belcastro was sworn into the Maryland House of Delegates on March 10, 2020.

+Belcastro was defeated for election to her seat in the 2022 Democratic primary.
+Redistricting had placed the three 11th district incumbents in a 2-seat district; Belcastro placed third in the vote.